-Sounds like something out of a suspense film.
+This scenario sounds like something out of a suspense film.
 Well, this was the case for 48-year-old Paul Aker.
 What was his crime?
-Not paying a $1,500, 30-year overdue student loan bill.
+His crime was not paying a $1,500, 30-year overdue student loan bill.

-If you’re part of that 20%, you may be wondering if you can go to jail for not paying student loans.
+If you’re part of that 20%, you may be wondering if you can be arrested for defaulting on a student loan (or not paying student loans).

 The quick answer is no.

 The United States hasn’t had debtors’ prison for nearly two hundred years.
 As you probably guessed there is more to the story of Paul Aker.
-He was not arrested for his student loans.
-He was arrested for failure to appear in court.
+Paul Aker was put behind bars for failure to appear in court.
 If you have a U.S. marshal at your door because of student loans, you can be sure you have been ignoring court notices and summons for months or even years.

-In the case of Winford P. (Paul) Aker, he did not answer a court summons and a Default Judgment was entered on April 17, 2007.
+In the case of Winford P. (Paul) Aker, he did not answer a court summons, and a Default Judgment was entered on April 17, 2007.
 He was then served with a notice of post-judgment deposition and a subpoena.
 Aker ignored those also, so the U.S. filed a Motion to Compel his attendance in 2012.
-Again Aker was too busy, and an Order compelling his attendance was entered on July 18, 2012.
-Then a second Order, which explained the consequences for noncompliance — i.e. prison — was issued.
-Incarceration for noncompliance with a court order is a typical outcome when you ignore a court order.
+Again Aker was too busy, and an Order compelling his audience was entered on July 18, 2012.
+Then a second Order, which explained the consequences for noncompliance — i.e., prison — was issued.
+Incarceration for refusal with a court order is an expected outcome when you ignore a court order.

-What happens when you don’t pay your student loans?
+What happens when you are not paying student loans?

 If you don’t make payments on your student loans, your loan will become delinquent and you’ll risk going into default.
 Your account will remain delinquent until you’re caught up and current on your payments.

 If your loan remains in the delinquent status for 90 days, your provider has the right to report this information to the three major credit bureaus.
-This could negatively impact your credit score.
+Remaining delinquent could negatively impact your credit score.